shimoura/human-multi-area-model/README.md

 All different methods to install NEST can be found in their extensive documentation: https://nest-simulator.readthedocs.io/en/stable/installation/index.html.
 In our published results, we used the "Install NEST from source" option with NEST ```2.20.2``` version.
 Note: after the step to clone nest-simulator from Github, change the branch with: ```git checkout v2.20.2```.

-The NEST installation path will have to be specified in `config.yaml` described in the ["How to run"](#how-to-run) session.
+The NEST installation path will have to be specified in `config.yaml` described in the ["How to run"](#how-to-run) section.

 ## Code repository